×

 The potential move to offload the asset comes after Simon Trott, the Anglo-Australian miner’s CEO, outlined a plan in 2025 to generate $5 billion to $10 billion through divestments and productivity growth, in a move to simplify the structure of the world’s largest iron ore miner.

-(Reporting by Carlos Méndez in Mexico City; Editing by Anil D’Silva)
+(Reporting by Carlos Méndez in Mexico City; Editing by Anil D’Silva and Sam Holmes)